 The fellowship was established in memory of Nico Colchester, who died in 1996, after an outstanding career at the Financial Times, The Economist and The Economist Intelligence Unit.

-If you are a European journalist or would-be journalist and would like to be considered for a three-month Nico Colchester fellowship this year at the Financial Times or The Economist, then send in an 850-word article on the subject above, in English, together with a CV and covering letter.
+If you are a would-be journalist and would like to be considered for a three-month Nico Colchester fellowship this year at the Financial Times or The Economist, then send an 850-word article on the subject above, in English, together with a CV and covering letter.

-The Nico Colchester Foundation’s aim is to help continental writers understand Britain and British writers understand continental Europe.
+The Nico Colchester Foundation – set up in memory of one of the finest journalists of his generation – aims to help continental writers understand Britain and British writers understand Europe.

-Two awards are thus available this year: one, for a British or Irish applicant, will consist of a fellowship in continental Europe at the Economist; the other, for an applicant from elsewhere in the European Union, will be in London at The Financial Times.
+Two awards are on offer: one, for a British or Irish applicant, will consist of a fellowship in continental Europe at the Financial Times; the other, for an applicant from elsewhere in the European Union, will be in London at The Economist.

-The fellowship is open to EU citizens.
+The fellowship is only open to EU citizens.
 Confirmation of your citizenship is required in your application.

-Entries should be sent, by the closing date of April 4th 2014, by e-mail only to email@example.com
+Entries should be sent, by the closing date of April 7, 2015, by email only to email@example.com

 Please don't cut articles from FT.com and redistribute by email or post to the web.